 We manage our business geographically.
 Our primary areas of measurement and decision-making are the United States and International.
-Management relies on an internal management reporting process that provides revenue and segment EBITDA information for making financial decisions and allocating resources.
-Segment EBITDA information includes income (loss) from operations before amortization of intangibles and depreciation.
-Segment EBITDA for prior years has been reclassified to include stock compensation expense, consistent with the current year presentation.
-Management believes that segment EBITDA is an appropriate measure of evaluating the operating performance of the Company's segments.
-However, segment EBITDA should be considered only in addition to, not as a substitute for or superior to, operating income, cash flows or other measures of financial performance prepared in accordance with generally accepted accounting principles.
+Management relies on an internal management reporting process that provides revenue and segment operating income before depreciation and amortization for making financial decisions and allocating resources.
+Segment operating income before depreciation and amortization includes income (loss) from operations before amortization of intangibles and depreciation.
+Segment operating income before depreciation and amortization (previously referred to as "Segment EBITDA") for prior years has been reclassified to include stock compensation expense, consistent with the current year presentation.
+Management believes that segment operating income before depreciation and amortization is an appropriate measure of evaluating the operating performance of the Company's segments.
+However, segment operating income before depreciation and amortization should be considered only in addition to, not as a substitute for or superior to, operating income, cash flows or other measures of financial performance prepared in accordance with generally accepted accounting principles.

 Revenue is attributed to individual countries according to the international online property that generated the revenue.
-No single foreign country accounted for more than 10% of net revenues during the three months ended March 31, 2003 and 2002.
+No single foreign country accounted for more than 10% of net revenues during the three and nine months ended September 30, 2003 and 2002.